Yuheng2000/yuheng2000.github.io/index.md

 # About Me

-Yuheng Ji (冀昱衡) is now pursuing his bachelor degree in <a href="http://jsjytx.neuq.edu.cn/">School of Computer and Communication Engineering</a>, NUEQ.
+Yuheng Ji (冀昱衡) is a master student at [Institute of Automation, Chinese Academy of Science](http://ia.cas.cn/) (CASIA).
+He is supervised by Prof.[Xiaolong Zheng](https://people.ucas.edu.cn/~xlzheng) in iBasic.
 His research interests include Multi-Modal Representation Learning, Adversarial Learning and Cross-Modal Retrieval.

 # News